-Anni's Army Foundation was started by Mark and Lynn Meier to honor their daughter, Annika.
-Annika (Anni) was diagnosed with a medulloblastoma brain tumor on June 30, 2021.
-Medulloblastoma is a brain tumor of the cerebellum.
-The cerebellum controls balance and coordinated movements.
+Anni's Army Foundation was started by Mark and Lynn Meier to honor their daughter Annika (Anni).
+Anni was diagnosed with a medulloblastoma brain tumor on June 30, 2021.
+Medulloblastoma is a brain tumor of the cerebellum, which controls balance and coordinated movements.
 The cerebellum is found near the brainstem in a region called the posterior fossa at the back of the brain.
 This fast-growing tumor can spread to other areas of the brain and spinal cord through cerebrospinal fluid (CSF).
 About 500 children in the United States per year are diagnosed with a medulloblastoma tumor.
 To us, that is 500 too many.

 After a 12-hour brain surgery on July 2, 2021 to remove the tumor, Anni developed posterior fossa syndrome.
 Children with posterior fossa syndrome usually have a collection of symptoms.
 The most prominent symptom is limited or loss of speech.
 Although children lack expressive speech, they may be able to process and understand information.
 Other symptoms of posterior fossa syndrome include changes in speech, movement, emotions, and behavior.
 The syndrome develops in roughly 25% of all children who have brain surgery.
 Posterior fossa syndrome is not completely understood.
 Doctors don’t know exactly why this condition affects some children and not others.
 Although certain factors may increase the risk, posterior fossa syndrome cannot be predicted ahead of time.
 There is no known cure for posterior fossa syndrome, and the course of recovery varies widely.